captainhcg/leetcode-in-py-and-go/README.md

 * 116: connect 2rd level
 * 128: look left & look right
 * 134: think about it, gas station
+* 139: pay attentation to index, better do it again
 * 150: -1/5 = -1
 * 160: know the trick
 * 162: find local peak.
 Should do it again